dimitris-papadimitriou-chr/Spring-Boot-WebAppExample-Mediator/README.md

 # Spring Boot WebAppExample with Mediator
-this is a simplistic web application that conforms into a mininal Clean architecture.
+This is a simplistic web application that conforms into a mininal Clean architecture.
 Also it uses the vavr.io functional library in order to facilitate a functional style of writing.